 Voigtlander vs Zeiss, Why Zeiss is Better

 I’ve had a few Zeiss lenses and many Cosina Voigtlander lenses, and I’ve never really been impressed by the build quality of the Voigtlander lenses.
-They’re fine but not amazing, and I think a lot of the Chinese brands like TTArtisans or Kipon, have mostly caught up to Voigtlander.
-It seems like the only advantage Cosina has now over the newer brands are its coatings and maybe some range finder calibration quality control.
+They’re fine but not amazing, and I think many Chinese brands, like TTArtisans or Kipon, have mostly caught up to Voigtlander.
+It seems like the only advantage Cosina has now over the newer brands is its coatings and maybe some range finder calibration quality control.

 I keep having problems with Voigtlander lenses in general.
-Their apertures are always too loose, some of the lenses have a tendency to suck in dust and almost half the lenses I get from them have decentric issues, which is maybe happening from being damaged in shipping.
-Strangely, this never happens with Sony or Nikon lenses, they are always perfect, so there seems to be some weakness with Cosina lenses here.
-I’ve also had one bad Zeiss lens, where the mount was super stiff, and the far right corner was very soft.
+Their apertures are always too loose; some of the lenses tend to suck in dust, and almost half the lenses I get from them have decentric issues, which may be due to damage in shipping.
+Strangely, this never happens with Sony or Nikon lenses; they are always perfect, so there seems to be some weakness with Cosina lenses here.
+I’ve also had one bad Zeiss lens where the mount was super stiff, and the far-right corner was very soft.
 Leica M film cameras sometimes have slightly loose mounts, so it’s possible some of these old ZM lenses were designed to accommodate older tolerances of M bodies.

-One really nice thing about these Zeiss M lenses is a lot of them came out in the mid-2000s, and the Planar 50mm f2 was released in 2005.
-Not just that, but many of these lenses I’ve read have received some silent improvements over the years, so you’re getting a very tried and tested design.
-With the Voigtlander lens, it almost seems like they are basically just prototypes designed for the marketing team (“Vintage Line”), released for a few years then discontinued.
-Don’t get me wrong, though; sometimes the Voigtlander lenses are amazing, but it’s strange when they discontinue some of their best designs around, like the 35mm f1.7 Ultron.
+One really nice thing about these Zeiss M lenses is that many of them were released in the mid-2000s, and the Planar 50mm f/2 was released in 2005.
+Not just that, but many of these lenses I’ve read about have received some silent improvements over the years, so you’re getting a very tried-and-tested design.
+With the Voigtlander lens, it almost seems like they are basically just prototypes designed for the marketing team (“Vintage Line”) that were released for a few years, then discontinued.
+Don’t get me wrong, though; sometimes the Voigtlander lenses are excellent, but it’s strange when they discontinue some of their best designs around, like the 35mm f1.7 Ultron.

 It seems my Planar 50mm f2 is a near-perfect copy; this is especially nice on my 60MP camera, which can really highlight any imperfections.

-The only problem I can think of is that most of the Zeiss lenses I’ve tried have this small issue where the outer focusing barrel sticks depending on the orientation of the camera or they can stick when placing any pressure on the outer barrel while trying to focus.
+The only problem I can think of is that most of the Zeiss lenses I’ve tried have a minor issue: depending on the camera’s orientation, the outer focusing barrel sticks, or it sticks when applying any pressure to the outer barrel while concentrating.
 Likely, Zeiss is using some internal focusing design that is causing this.
 I’ve also heard that some of the internal focusing rollers can wear over time, but I have no confirmation of this without opening the lens.
 It also seems like that’s an issue, too, where you could always just have Cosina service it.

 Zeiss 50mm f2 Build Quality

-The focus throw is about 90 degrees, and the aperture is in third stop clicks, so it takes 3 clicks to get from f2 to f2.8.
+The focus throw is about 90 degrees, and the aperture is set in third-stop increments, so it takes 3 clicks to go from f2 to f2.8.

-Overall it’s a really nice lens, the usability is great, feels great, everything is smooth and feels well built and it’s a lot of fun and very satisfying to use.
+Overall, it’s a really nice lens; the usability is superb, it feels great, everything is smooth and feels well-built, and it’s a lot of fun and very satisfying to use.

 Technical Overview